 A great place to turn to when you suspect your child has endured a concussion is our clinic, Solara Health.
 We are specially trained to locate the slightest misalignments in the upper cervical spine, which many times is connected to injuries from concussions.
 The C1 and C2 vertebrae are vulnerable to shifting out of alignment because of their location and the wide range of movement they are uniquely designed to do.
 Even a minor blow to the head can shift the bones out of their proper position.
 These kinds of misalignments put the brainstem under pressure and causes irritation to the nerves.
 There are several health conditions that can develop when the brainstem malfunctions and begins sending improper messages to the brain about the body, as their communication is interrupted by the unusual stress.

 We are able to correct this type of misalignment by using a gentle procedure that isn’t painful at all for the child.
 This method is safe for children, and even infants respond well to this kind of treatment.
-We don’t need to pop or crack the spine or neck to get the desired positive results.
-Instead, we encourage the bones of the neck to return naturally into place.
-This results in a longer-lasting adjustment, which saves you money over time, with fewer visits to our office than non-specialized chiropractic care.
+Our technique encourages the bones of the neck to return naturally into place.
+This results in a longer-lasting adjustment, which saves you money over time, with fewer visits to our office.

 Whether or not you are certain that your child is suffering from a concussion, we highly recommend a consultation to be sure their spine and upper neck are in the best health possible.